 Consumers who are more able to accept innovation are the youngest generations or office workers of first and second-tier cities.
 They are the most active on the web.
 Many brands choose to target them because they indirectly contribute to promoting products through social networks and among their friends and family members.

-Target third-tier city
+When launching a Franchise in China, Target third-tier city

 To have a presence in big cities is important to get a reputation and gain the confidence of your consumers.
-However, it can be interesting to consider third-tier cities in a long-term strategy,.
-The market is not as competitive as in first or second-tier cities and the price for implementation is lower.
+However, it can be interesting to consider third-tier cities in a long-term strategy, The market is not as competitive as in first or second-tier cities and the price for implementation is lower.

 … And Shanghai too!